What to know about essential oils for medicinal use?

 What is a essential oil?

-Compared to other herbal preparations, they provide a more intense and direct impact due to their concentrated nature.
+Compared to other herbal preparations, they provide a more intense and targeted effect, making them a popular choice for natural health practices.

 How essential oil works?